 There are different ways available in Android OS core APIs to make apps searchable by Google.

-Best practices for implementing deep linking – If you are embedding deep linking, the app should directly take user to respective content page without asking to perform any other action inside the app.
-This will help to have better user experience.
+Best practices for implementing deep linking – If you are embedding deep linking, the app should directly take the user to a respective content page without asking to perform any other action inside the app.
+This will help to have a better user experience.

-What types of app can use above techniques and examples?
+What type of apps can use the above techniques and examples?

-This type of user engagement is better suited for content based app.
-You can simply embed deep linking into your app for particular content and then it become searchable by Google.
-If user opens search result of your app, it would take user to particular content within your app.
+This type of user engagement is better suited for the content based app.
+You can simply embed deep linking into your app for particular content and then it becomes searchable by Google.
+If a user opens the search result of your app, it would take the user to particular content within your app.

 Consider your app provides details of restaurants or any other local business.
 If a user searches for any restaurant or other local business and your app have embedded deep linking, it would appear in search results.